 The Philippine workforce is often cited to have a customer service-oriented culture.
-This is compatible to service areas like BPO and contact centers, where a high level of customer interaction and problem solving are crucial.
+This is compatible with service areas like BPO and contact centers, where a high level of customer interaction and problem-solving are crucial.

 More than the quality of manpower, there is a significant offshore advantage in terms of labor cost in the Philippines.
 Having some of the lowest hourly labor rates in the world is advantageous to outsourcing buyers since they can gain significant savings on operations involving large numbers of full-time counterparts.

 The over-all infrastructure (including power, water, roads, and telecommunications) of the Philippines is favorably comparable to India and China, as it is sufficient enough to warrant no business interruptions.